Did you know that a herd of goats can actually make great coworkers for a landscaper?

 They can eat most poisonous plants, even poisonous ones to people, like poison ivy and poison oak.
 Be forewarned, though: if you let your goat eat poison ivy or poison oak, you run the risk of contracting it from the goat if you pet your goat or drink its milk for a short period afterward.

 While goats can eat poison oak, there are a few things that they cannot eat.
 Bracken fern, buttercup, common milkweed, foxglove, and poison hemlock are a few of the plants that are toxic to goats, and you will want to make sure that none of these plants are in your goats' grazing area before turning them loose.

 For the safety of your goats, you should avoid using pesticides in these areas as well.

 One of the biggest challenges for any goat owner is keeping the herd where you want it, and this is no less challenging with brush goats.
-For the goats to be effective they must be kept in the area until all unwanted plants are eliminated, so excellent fencing is a must.
-It's a bonus if the fence can not only keep goats in, but can also keep predators out.
-Electric fences are easy to move around for management, but goats can sometimes escape them, too.
+For the goats to be effective, they must be kept in the area until all unwanted plants are eliminated, so excellent fencing is necessary.
+Wire fence is most often used to contain goats.